ManourasM/TavernAI/DOCKER.md

 Once all containers are running, access the UIs at:

+- **Mobile App (PWA)**: http://localhost:5177 ⭐ **NEW - All-in-one mobile interface**
 - **Waiter UI**: http://localhost:5173
 - **Kitchen UI**: http://localhost:5175
 - **Grill UI**: http://localhost:5174
 - **Drinks UI**: http://localhost:5176
 - **Backend API**: http://localhost:8000

+**Note**: The Mobile App is a Progressive Web App (PWA) that includes:
+- Waiter interface with table management
+- Kitchen, Grill, and Drinks station views
+- Admin panel for menu and user management
+- Can be installed on mobile devices for offline use

 ### Stop the Services